Each physical therapy direct patient care experience entries must include:

 - Each facility in which you have accumulated experience as a physical therapist to be counted toward the minimum eligibility requirement.

 - Each position in which you have accumulated experience to be counted toward the minimum eligibility.

 Applicants must submit evidence of 2,000 hours of direct patient care in the specialty area within the last 10 years, 25% (500) of which must have occurred within the last three years.
 Applicants may not include experience in the specialty area that will occur after they submit their application.
 Application deadlines may be found here.

 Please note: Reapplicants need only submit PT experience information for the 12 months since their last application submission.

 Maintenance of Specialist Certification Requirements

 For MOSC cycle submissions, specialists must submit evidence of 200 hours of direct patient care acquired in the specialty area within the current cycle.
 Direct patient care hours accrued in cycle 4 (year 10) may be applied to the next MOSC cycle.
 For sports specialists only, the 200 hour requirement for each MOSC cycle must include 33 hours of sports venue coverage.

 Applicants are not required to submit original documentation with their application to verify employment history.
-However, the specialty councils conduct random audits of applications.
-Applicants should be prepared to submit original documentation to verify their practice experience, e.g., written verification from supervisors, time records, W-2 forms.
+However, the specialty councils conduct random audits of applications, so applicants should be prepared to submit original documentation to verify their practice experience (e.g., written verification from supervisors, time records, W-2 forms) if necessary.